 - Chocolate Dipped Shortbread Cookies

-Did you try this jam cookies recipe?
+Did you try this strawberry jam cookies recipe?

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.